jwalton3141/jwalton3141.github.io/_posts/2018-08-27-Efficient-effective-sample-size-python.md

 image: https://jwalton3141.github.io/assets/ESS/Astro-ML.png
 ---

-In this post I shall introduce the defintion of the effective sample size (ESS) as given by Gelman *et. al*\\(\,\\) in their book [Bayesian Data Analysis 3](http://www.stat.columbia.edu/~gelman/book/).
+In this post I shall introduce the defintion of the effective sample size (ESS) as given by Gelman *et. al* in their book [Bayesian Data Analysis 3](http://www.stat.columbia.edu/~gelman/book/).
 Afterwards I shall review [PyMC](https://pymc-devs.github.io/pymc/README.html#purpose)'s computation of the ESS.
 PyMC's implementation provides a perfect example case of how we can speed up code with [Numpy](https://docs.scipy.org/doc/numpy/user/whatisnumpy.html#what-is-numpy).
 I show how we can do so and compute the ESS over *500x faster* than PyMC.
 I've posted the full example code and speed comparison used in this post [here](https://github.com/jwalton3141/jwalton3141.github.io/blob/master/assets/ESS/rwmh.py).

 ## Effective sample size